GurpreetD13/my-med-list/README.md

 ### 1. `npm install`

-Will install all dependencies: react's depedencies and react-router-dom@5.3, sass, axios
+Will install all dependencies: react's depedencies and react-router-dom@5.3, sass, axios.

 ### 2. `npm start`